-Mawsmai Cave: The illuminated cave provides tourist an experience of caving.
-This is the main attraction of Sohra.
+- Mawsmai Cave: This illuminated cave provides tourists with an experience of caving.
+It is the main attraction of Sohra.

-Noh-Kalikai Falls – One of the most striking waterfalls and the highest in Meghalaya.
+- Noh-Kalikai Falls: This is one of the most striking waterfalls in Meghalaya and is the highest in the state.

-Noh-Sngithiang Falls – Also known as Mawsmai Falls is actually a number of waterfalls cascading down to a canyon.
+- Noh-Sngithiang Falls: Also known as Mawsmai Falls, this waterfall is actually a number of waterfalls cascading down to a canyon.

-Thangkharang Park – It offers a panoramic view of the sleep cliffs and the Kynrem falls.
+- Thangkharang Park: This park offers a panoramic view of the steep cliffs and the Kynrem Falls.

-Khoh Ramhah – The “Giants Basket” also known as “Motrop” is an imposing single formation in a shape of a giant cone.
+- Khoh Ramhah: Also known as Motrop, this is an imposing single rock formation in the shape of a giant cone.

-Cherrapunji is a one day sight seeing trip.
-It is a two hour journey by road and one must start early from Shillong and reach it around 9 am to catch the glimpse of various sites and the plains of Bangla Desh.
+- Cherrapunji is a one-day sightseeing trip.
+It is a two-hour journey by road from Shillong.
+It is best to start early from Shillong and reach Cherrapunji around 9 am to catch the glimpse of various sites and the plains of Bangladesh.
 Chances reduce after noon as the clouds start rising from the valley and cover the view.

-Meghalaya Govt has regular luxury coach services which starts from the Tourist Office located at Police Bazaar, Shillong.
-One should try and book at least a day in advance though chances can be taken.
-Taxis are more convenient though and costs are reasonable (Rs 800 for full taxi).
+- Meghalaya Government has regular luxury coach services which start from the Tourist Office located at Police Bazaar, Shillong.
+It is advisable to book the tickets in advance, but it is also possible to take your chances.
+Taxis are more convenient though and costs are reasonable (Rs 800 for a full taxi).

-Start early and finish your trip to Cherrapunji by 2 pm, thereafter on return Journey see Elephant falls and Shillong peak which are not too much out of way.
+- It is best to start early and finish your trip to Cherrapunji by 2 pm.
+On your return journey, you can stop by Elephant Falls and Shillong Peak, which are not too far out of the way.